ayham-da/my-projekt/README.md

 # Final-project
-Reviews website for exploring a new cities and places
+Reviews website for exploring new cities and places